 Single switches come in both latching and momentary variations.
 Latching single switches come in LED variations with either an internally or externally powered LED.
 Please see the note on LEDs below.

-Single momentary switches come as either normally open or normally closed.
+The single momentary switch replaces the Boss FS-5U, or any other amp or device switch that requires a single momentary (aka unlatching) TS (mono) on/off (open/grounded) footswitch.
+Momentary switches come as either normally open or normally closed.
 Boss/Roland applications use normally closed, while most other devices use normally open.

 Double switches come in both latching and momentary variations.
 Latching double switches have options for internally or externally powered LEDs (see note on LEDs below).

-Momentary double switches come in normally open or normally closed variations, with either pro or soft touch switches.
+The momentary double switches come in both normally open and normally closed variations, with either pro or soft touch switches.
 Double switches also come in TRS or two TS variations.

 If you need a TRS (stereo) cable to connect a double-switch to your device, we have them here.